Improving 3D Gaussian Splatting Compression by Scene-Adaptive Lattice Vector Quantization: Method

 where $\lfloor\cdot\rceil$ represents the rounding operation.
 BRT provides an efficient approximation to nearest‑lattice-point assignment under the basis $\mathbf{B}$, enabling fast quantization in practice.

-Before feeding the latent features $\mathbf{f}$ into the proposed SALVQ, we first perform mean removal to centralize the features.
+Taking SALVQ for latent feature quantization as an example, before feeding the latent features $\mathbf{f}$ into the proposed SALVQ, we first perform mean removal to centralize the features.
 The shift vector used in this mean removal can be either spatially adaptive mean vectors $\boldsymbol{\mu}$ predicted by the hyperprior, or a global mean vector $\boldsymbol{\mu_g}$.
 When integrating SALVQ into a hyperprior-only architecture such as HAC~\cite{chen2024hac}, we adopt the first option.
 The centralized latent features, $\mathbf{f_c}=\mathbf{f}-\boldsymbol{\mu}$, are quantized using BRT.
 Specifically, we transform $\mathbf{f_c}$ into $\mathbf{f_t}=\mathbf{B^{-1}f_c}$ using the learned lattice basis matrix $\mathbf{B}$.
 Subsequently, we quantize $\mathbf{f_t}$ into $\mathbf{\hat{f}_t}$ through a rounding operation, which is approximated by adding uniform noise during training and replaced by hard quantization during inference.
 The entropy coding of $\mathbf{\hat{f}_t}$ uses adaptive arithmetic coding, with the probability model for $\mathbf{\hat{f}_t}$ defined as:

 where $q_s$ is the quantization step size.
 In this framework, the hyperprior estimates spatially adaptive mean vectors for mean removal and predicts the variances of a zero-mean Gaussian distribution assumed for the quantized representation.
 In the decompression stage, the $\mathbf{\hat{f}_t}$ is first decoded and then recovered to $\mathbf{\hat{f}_c}=\mathbf{B}\mathbf{\hat{f}_t}$.
 Finally, the latent feature is reconstructed by adding the mean vectors $\boldsymbol{\mu}$ predicted by the hyperprior, i.e, $\mathbf{\hat{f}}=\mathbf{\hat{f}_c}+\boldsymbol{\mu}$.